 Official NBC 10 Photo

-NBC 10 veteran newsman Terry Ruggles has been reporting stories for thirty years.
-On March 29, 2004, Ruggles was promoted to co-anchor of NBC 10 News Today (Monday-Friday, 5 to 7 AM).
-He joins the morning news team with co-anchor Dawn Timmeney and Meteorologist Bill Henley.
-Ruggles replaces long-time colleague and news anchor Steve Levy.
-Besides his anchor duties, Ruggles will continue to contribute reports on NBC 10 News at 4, 5 and 6 PM.
+On March 29, 2004, Terry was promoted to co-anchor of NBC 10 News Today (Monday-Friday, 5 to 7 AM).
+He joined the morning news team with co-anchor (and Broadcast Pioneers members) Dawn Timmeney and Meteorologist Bill Henley.
+Terry replaced long-time colleague and news anchor Steve Levy, also a member of this organization.
+Besides his anchor duties, Ruggles continued to contribute reports on NBC 10 News at 4, 5 and 6 PM.

-In his long tenure in the Philadelphia market, Ruggles has covered a variety of stories from local politics, the infamous MOVE event, and the 9/11 tragedy.
-Ruggles has traveled to England, Germany, Haiti and Saudi Arabia to get the local angles to international stories.
+In his long tenure in the Philadelphia market, Ruggles has covered a variety of stories from local politics, the infamous MOVE event, and the 9/11 tragedies.
+Terry has been through 9 hurricanes and reported from four space shuttle launches as well as the Challenger Disaster.
+He has traveled to England, Germany, Haiti and Saudi Arabia to get the local angles to international stories.

 From the official archives of the Broadcast Pioneers of Philadelphia

 © 2006 & 2018, Broadcast Pioneers of Philadelphia